 simply by being more available, more of the time, our solutions enable you to maximize your line efficiency and minimize your cost of ownership.
-For example, our new 1,200 meter ribbon can help improve productivity by at least 10%.

 Simple usability -

 the quality, accuracy and use of data is vital, so all our products are designed and engineered to be fast and simple to use at every stage, ensuring information integrity from input to pack.